 panoramas of Seneca Lake can be viewed while traveling route 14.
-In addition, there are over twenty-five farm wineries and a few breweries, even a distillery, between Geneva and Watkins Glen with several more on the east side of Seneca and around the Keuka Lake watershed.
+In addition, there are over twenty-five farm wineries and a few breweries, even a distillery, between Geneva and Watkins Glen with several more on the east side of Seneca and around Keuka and Cayuga Lake's watersheds.

 Garden sales and mail orders of daylilies are available.
 Catalog is on-line.